nextflow-io/crg-course-nov16/README.md

 docker build -t my-image .
 ```

-When it completes, verify that the image has been created listing all available images:
+Note, don't miss the dot in the above command.
+When it completes, verify that the image
+has been created listing all available images:

 ```
 docker images